 - Work address, company name, phone number

-We normally collect the above information directly from our clients.
-We may collect your information from other persons with your consent or as authorized by law.
+We normally collect the above information directly from consumers.
+We may collect information from other persons with consent or as authorized by law.

-We inform our clients, before or at the time of collecting NPI, of the purposes for which we are collecting the information.
+We inform consumers and/ or our clients, before or at the time of collecting NPI, of the purposes for which we are collecting the information.

 How do we use and disclose NPI?

 We use and disclose NPI only for the purposes for which the information was collected, except as authorized by law.
-For example and in the case of a mortgagee refinance, a new mortgage lender will require an amount necessary from the current mortgage holder to pay that loan off in full before issuing a new lien against the property.
-In order for the current lien holder to provide our company with the 111 N. Magnolia Ave., Suite 150 ǀ Orlando, FL 32801 ǀ 407.591.3726payoff, they will require us to provide them with our client’s social security number, loan number and an executed “authorization” from our client.
+For example, and in the case of a mortgagee refinance, a new mortgage lender will require an amount necessary from the current mortgage holder to pay that loan off in full before issuing a new lien against the property.
+For the current lien holder to provide our company with the payoff, they may require us to provide the social security number of the borrower, loan number and an executed “borrower authorization”.

 How do we safeguard NPI?

-We make every reasonable effort to ensure that client NPI is protected at all times while in our possession to prevent loss, misuse, disclosure or modification of personal information, as well as any unauthorized access to NPI.
+We make every reasonable effort to ensure that NPI is protected while in our possession; to prevent loss, misuse, disclosure or unauthorized access.

-We maintain physical safeguards including locking filing cabinets and security cameras.
-We have a clear desk policy which means all files and client papers are locked away when an employee leaves the office for lunch or extended appointments and each night before employees go home.
+We maintain physical office safeguards including locking filing cabinets and security cameras.
+We maintain a paperless work flow, but in cases where paper documents are in our possession, our Clear Desk Policy requires all papers to be locked away when an employee leaves their desk for lunch or extended appointments and at the end of each work shift.

-We maintain electronic safeguards including forced password resets every 60 days, desktop timeouts, TLS email encryption and website encryption via a SHA-2 SSL certificate.
+We maintain electronic safeguards including forced password resets every 60 days, password complexity requirements, auto desktop lockouts, TLS email encryption and website encryption via a SHA-2 SSL certificate.

 We maintain procedural safeguards through our commitment to training, education and practice.
-Our policies and procedures are rigorously scrutinized regularly as part of our Company’s commitment to data security, management and integrity.
+Our Company’s Best Practices initiatives, policies and procedures are rigorously scrutinized regularly as part of our Company’s commitment to data security, management and integrity.

-We retain NPI for only as long as is reasonably necessary to fulfill the purposes for which the information was collected or for legal or business purposes.
-We use appropriate security measure when destroying NPI including the use of lockable onsite boxes where all paper records are disposed of and shredding those documents on a regular basis and permanently deleting electronic records from computers, servers and copiers when necessary.
+We only retain NPI for as long as is reasonably necessary to fulfill the purposes for which the information was collected or for legal or business purposes.
+We use appropriate security measures when destroying NPI including the use of lockable onsite Shred-it boxes where all paper records are disposed of and shredding those documents on a regular basis and permanently deleting electronic records from computers, servers and copiers when necessary.